 Lay a Foundation

 You will also want to add enhanced content to your most important products.
 Enhanced content covers lifestyle images, videos, 360 views, comparison charts, and additional details about the product.
+Now that basic A+ content is free for all vendors, brands should seriously consider adding it for every product, not just the top sellers.

 Now’s the time to raise the discoverability of your products by strategically implementing paid campaigns.
 Use ads to drive demand for products; since Amazon primarily rewards clicks and sales with higher search placement, paid ads can help your products rise through the search rankings.